mikerodionov/MSFT-Certifications/MSFT/AZ-305/AZ-305_Preparation_notes.md

 - Allows to provide access to an Azure service using a private IP address
 - Allows to provide secure access to a specific resource, instead of an entire resource type

-Private Link allows the creation of a private endpoint.
+Private Link allows the creation of a **private endpoint**.
 The private endpoint is effectively a network interface placed within your selected virtual network with a private IP address.
 This allows you to create a private IP address that can be used to access an Azure service (or customer-managed solution).
 Service endpoints do not create private IP addresses for services.

 Private Link allows more granular connectivity to be enabled than is possible with service endpoints.
 For example, with Private Link you can provide a private IP address to a specific storage account in your subscription, whereas with service endpoints, you are enabling a backbone route to all resources of a specific type (i.e., all Microsoft storage accounts that are accessed from the configured subnet).